A Long Short-Term Memory for AI Applications in Spike-based Neuromorphic Hardware: Methods

 \subsubsection{Input encoding}

-The gray values of the pixels from an MNIST image were encoded in spikes.
-80 input neurons were used and each pixel was associated with a particular threshold for the gray value.
-So there were 79 linear spaced thresholds between 0 and 256.
-Every second threshold refereed to an increasing gray value, while the others refereed to a decreasing gray value.
-If the gray value increases when transitioning from one pixel to the next, every second input neuron from the last threshold to the next threshold generates a spike.
+The gray values of the pixels from an MNIST~\cite{lecun2010mnist} image were encoded in spikes using a threshold crossing encoding (see Fig.~\ref{fig:sMNIST} A. The number of thresholds was chosen to be 40, which is half of the 80 input neurons.
+So we had 2 neurons for each threshold, one spiking when the gray value between the former and the new pixel increased and the other neuron spiking when the gray value decreased by transitioning to the new pixel.
+The thresholds were linearly spaced between 0 and 255.
 The pseudo code for the input encoding can be seen in the Supplement.
-The last input neuron becomes active after the presentation of all 784 pixels for $56\ms$, thus the presentation of one sample takes $840\ms$.
-This last input neuron which generates a spike at every time step after the image presentation indicates the end of an sample.
-The classification happened at the last time step i.e. time step 840 of a sample.
-Each of the 10 output neuron denoted a digit and the neuron with the highest membrane potential on the last time step defined the predicted class.The network was implemented on the Intel Loihi chip using NxNet API from the NxSDK v0.95.\\
+After the presentation of all 784 pixels, which take $1\ms$ each, the $80^{th}$ input neuron becomes active for an additional $56\ms$.
+Thus, the presentation of one sample takes $840\ms$.
+This last input neuron which generates a spike at every time step, for 56 steps after the image presentation, indicates the end of a sample.
+The classification happens at the last time step i.e. time step 840 of a sample.
+Each of the 10 output neurons denotes a digit and the neuron with the highest membrane potential on the last time step defines the predicted class.
+The network was implemented on the Intel Loihi chip using NxNet API from the NxSDK v0.95.\\